nelsonkuang/jquery-scroll-cascade-select/README.md

 -------------------

 - fixed desktops/laptops with touch/drag support scrolled wrongfully or failed to scroll sometimes
-- overwrited some mouse binding events code
+- overwrited some mouse binding events